-The Crescent House consists of five different houses, namely Bronte, Curie, Fry, Keller and Pankhurst.
-The five houses participate in the annual Crescent House Challenge, in which they compete in various competitions to accumulate points!
+The Crescent House system consists of five different houses, namely Bronte, Curie, Fry, Keller and Pankhurst.
+The five houses participate in the annual Crescent House Challenge, competing in various competitions to accumulate points.
 It was designed to unite the houses in a competitive yet fun and engaging way, taking advantage of athletic and artistic components to enhance cohesion.
 It nurtures the students’ potential, ultimately bringing about a harmonious realm of school spirit.
 The house which earns the most points throughout the course of the year is awarded the title of ‘CHAMPION HOUSE’ for its efforts.

 - Sports day

 - Student Leadership Camp Training

 - Sec 1 Leadership selection camp

 - Champion Seminar Event

 - Inter-CCA Games

 - Inter-class Games